|

 or documented on the certificate, thus many poisoning cases may

+go unrecognized.
 Detection of traditional

 medicine poisoning is further complicated due to the lack of analytical